The hospitality industry is constantly evolving.

 Benefits of a hospitality LMS

-You may wonder how an LMS can specifically help hospitality employees.
+You may wonder how a learning management system can specifically help hospitality employees.
 And the answer is there are several reasons to use a hospitality LMS.
 Since these employees are always interacting with customers and are often the first point of contact a customer has with a company, a positive first impression is vital.

 And the hospitality industry can be seasonal with more employees being onboarded at certain points in the season.
 So training needs to be streamlined and automated to keep the process moving.